 In addition, Luxembourg is one of Europe’s most prominent financial centers.
 It is home to the European Investment Bank and other important financial institutions.
 Fact: Most people commute to work daily or weekly from other European countries.
 You will see lots of business people, especially during the week.

-How did I get it there?
+How did I get to Luxembourg?

 I arrived to Luxembourg directly from Vienna on an economy non-stop flight that felt more like business class.
 Luxair was totally a luxury in the air experience for me.
 You can find many non-stop flights to Luxembourg from almost every airport in Europe, which makes it a great destination to visit for 24 hours, or for a weekend getaway.